Tejaswini9182/project2/README.md

-# New project This
+# New project
-was created from local system.
+This was created from local system.
+Created by tejaswini